-A word on the relations between Thom and Bourbaki:
+Let me add a few words on the relations between Thom and Bourbaki:

 The collaborators of Bourbaki retire at age 50.
 Bourbaki recruits new members by inviting some promising young mathematician to one of his meetings, where redactions of new chapters are read and criticized.